 By being bullied by another boat and ending up without any leeward space.
 And or being caught too close to the wind with no steerage.

-- How do you hold your lane off the start line?
+How do you hold your lane off the start line?
+Starting Strategy

 The key to this is in making sure you can get to full speed at or before the start.
 Once racing in a crowded area you have to keep moving between height and speed, too much of one over the other will get you in trouble.
 Height, height, speed.
 Repeat until the space around you is acceptable to sail your own race.

-- If you get baulked or get a far from satisfactory start, what do you do to recover.
+If you get baulked or get an ordinary start, what do you do to recover?

 It’s important to recognize this quickly and then stop the bleeding.
 Tack, take sterns and look at your options.
 Unless you are utterly convinced that left is the way to go, in that case, suck it up and sail fast, Better to go slow the right way than fast the wrong way.

-- Talk about risk-taking in a start, e.g balance that with the favoured end, clear air, favoured side of the course.
+Talk about risk-taking at a start, e.g balance that with the favoured end, clear air, and favoured side of the course.

 I don’t like taking any risks.

-This is boat dependant and also individually related.
+This is boat dependent and also individually related.
 For me and sailing performance boats, fitness and the ability to operate the boat at 100% for the entire race.